berea-college-csc236/berea-college-csc236.github.io/index.md

     - Complete and submit [Teamwork T04](https://docs.google.com/document/d/19PSMP2Mwxs5qKD3p54ebrk3Dnb4n7x6KgjU02vLdlJI).
   - **Outside of class**
     - Read [Chapter 1 on OOP](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70812) in preparation for a reading quiz next time.
 Be sure you are logged in and do all activities to get credit!
     - Start [L1: Loopy Graphics with C-Turtle](https://docs.google.com/document/d/1yMQGsJwNXTUsabYNo_k56b9-Jwk1EKFaGgM8e2fVt2c).
 This is an individual lab that has milestones on Monday, Wednesday, and is due on Friday.
+Milestone 1 for [L1: Loopy Graphics with C-Turtle](https://docs.google.com/document/d/1yMQGsJwNXTUsabYNo_k56b9-Jwk1EKFaGgM8e2fVt2c) is due before our next class.

 ## Day 4: Wednesday, August 25, 2021
   - **In class**: